open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

   ```
   </a>

-## Creating a component version
+## Create a component version

-The first step when creating a new component versions is to create a component archive.
-You can use the `ocm` CLI tool for this.
-Such a component archive contains references, resources and sources.
+The first step when creating a new component version is to create a component archive.
+A component archive contains references, resources and sources.
+The `ocm` CLI tool can help with this.

-For convenience, we define the following SHELL variables:
+For convenience, we define the following environment variables:
 ```bash
 PROVIDER="acme.org"
 ORG="acme"